 If it’s difficult, talk to your kiosk provider about ways you can improve the customer’s experience.

 If your kiosks are off to the side, or not near the point of sale, your customers are likely to bypass them entirely and order in person.
 If you only have one kiosk, and it's busy, your customers will walk past the line and order in person.

 Think about it this way: if it's easier to walk to your front counter to order than to your kiosks, your customers will walk to your front counter.
-If your kiosks are an afterthought—placed in a dark corner, on the other side of the room—your customers won't use them.
+If your kiosks are an afterthought—your customers won't use them.
 If your kiosks are uncomfortable to use—too tall, too short, too awkward to get at—your customers won't use them.

 🛠️ The Fix

 Put your kiosks in a place that your customers would expect to order.
 That could be by your front counters, by your existing cash registers, or near the entrance of your restaurant.
 By having multiple kiosks you ensure that there is always one available and that the line moves quickly.

 Keep in mind how many kiosks you’ll need when choosing your layout.
 With smaller iPad kiosks, you can have more of them close together.

 ❌ Not Upselling